greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/customer-product-usage-information_1_1.md

 ---
-title: "Customer Product Usage Information"
+title: Customer Product Usage Information
-description: "GitLab's Product Usage Data policies"
+description: GitLab's Product Usage Data policies
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/customer-product-usage-information_1_1/
+linkTitle: Customer Product Usage Information
+type: docs
 ---

 GitLab is committed to providing value and functionality through our free, open-source software and paid offerings (collectively, the “Software”).
 In order to continue innovating and supporting our growing user base, it is helpful to have in-depth knowledge of how our users are utilizing the Software, which we collect as certain metrics generated through a customer or a users’ use of the Software (“Metrics”).
 To achieve the foregoing, GitLab collects information about how the features and functionality of the Software are used at an instance, namespace, or user level.